jorgealiaga36/yolov5-detection/README.md

 cd yolov5-detection
 ```

-3. Download the official repository of the YOLOv5 model and paste it into the current proyect dir.
+3. Download the official repository of the YOLOv5 model and paste it into the current proyect directory.
 * `Link`: https://github.com/ultralytics/yolov5

 4. Install required pip packages.